A cell decomposition of the Fulton MacPherson operad: Cellular structure of the open moduli space

 We have seen that the cacti complex do not form an operad.
 However we can still associate to a nested tree on $k$ leaves, with $k>2$, embeddings One has to specify the composition order since the partial composition products do not satisfy associativity.
 We choose to compose by collapsing first the internal edges closer to the leaves, and then proceeding towards the root.

-We use the maps $\theta_\ms$ to define a space of labelled {\em nested} trees $N_k(\C)$, that we will identify in Lemma \ref{lemmone} to $Tr_k \times S^1$. \begin{Def} The space of nested trees on $k$ leaves with vertices labelled by cacti and internal edges labelled by numbers in $(0,1)$ is the quotient
+We use the maps $\theta_\ms$ to define a space of labelled {\em nested} trees $N_k(\C)$, that we will identify in Lemma \ref{lemmone} to $Tr_k \times S^1$.
+The definition of this space is similar to that of the $W$-construction by Boardman and Vogt \cite{BV}: its elements are nested trees with vertices labelled by cacti, and internal edges labelled by a parameter varying between 0 and 1.
+As opposed to the Boardman-Vogt convention, we remove an edge and compose the cacti labelling its ends when the length of the edge is 1.
+Another important point is that $\C$ is not a strictly associative operad, and so care is required when composing.
+Finally another difference is that the length 0 is excluded (it will appear later).
+A useful way to draw a labelled nested tree is to associate each edge over a vertex to a lobe of the cactus indexing that vertex, and drawing each internal edge so that its length is $1$ minus its label.

+Let us proceed with the formal definition. \begin{Def} The space of nested trees on $k$ leaves with vertices labelled by cacti and internal edges labelled by numbers in $(0,1)$ is the quotient

 by the equivalence relation that we specify next.
 Let us write \bit \item $\lambda_S \in (0,1]$, with $S \in \ms'$ for the label of an internal edge $(S,T)$ of $\ms$ \item $x_S \in \C_{|S|}$ for the cactus labelling the vertex $S$. \eit Let $\ms-S_0$ be the nested tree $\ms$ with $S_0 \in \ms'$ removed.
 If $\lambda_{S_0}=1$, with $S_0 \in \ms'$, then